awwright/http-progress/draft-wright-http-patch-byterange.md

 Content-Range =/ range-unit SP first-pos "-/" ( complete-length / "*" )
 ~~~

-The unsatisfied-range form (e.g. `bytes */1000`) is not meaningful, it MUST be treated as a syntax error. [^1]
+The unsatisfied-range form (e.g. `bytes */1000`) represents an instruction to set the size of the target document.
+A header of the form `bytes */0` truncates the target document to zero bytes.

-[^1]: This form could potentially be used to specify the intended size of the target resource, without providing any data at all.
+Servers do not have to support every type of value; servers MAY reject unsupported forms with a 400 error.
+For example, they may reject an unsatisfied-range part that grows the size of the target, or they may even decline to support truncation at all.

 ## The Content-Length field

 A "Content-Length" part field, if provided, describes the length of the part body.
-(To describe the size of the entire target resource, see the Content-Range field.)
+(To describe the size of the entire target resource, use the complete-length component of the Content-Range field.)

-If provided, it MUST exactly match the length of the range specified in the Content-Range field, and servers MUST error when the Content-Length mismatches the length of the range.
+If provided, it MUST exactly match the length of the range specified in the Content-Range field.
+Servers MUST error when the Content-Length mismatches the length of the range.

 ## The Content-Type field